JCollinJones25/IMDB/README.md

 - Deploy on Heroku

 ## Stretch Goals
+- DOM Manipulation (done)
+- Show routes can have more than one actor per movie and more than one movie per actor (done)
+- Search Bar Feature (done)
 - Display actor's role in the movie on movie show route under actor name
-- Show routes can have more than one actor per movie and more than one movie per actor
-- DOM Manipulation (js file in public directory)
 - AUTH
-- Search Bar Feature
 - Use API Key to import data from OMDB
-- Import Rotten Tomatoes data for the movies
+- Rotten Tomatoes data

 ## Wireframe
 ![wireframe image](https://github.com/Royal0817/Project-2/blob/main/screenshots/IMDB-wireframe-movies.png?raw=true)